tequdev/evernode-docs/docs/source/hosts/evernode-host.md

 ### Airdrops

-Evernode Foundation may, in its absolute discretion, airdrop a portion of its Evers to people who participate in the beta.
+Evernode Labs may, in its absolute discretion, airdrop a portion of its Evers to people who participate in the beta.
 But the details of any such airdrop are not confirmed.
-The Foundation reserve the right to, at anytime and without notice, amend the details of any airdrop, include or exclude people or classes of people, or abandon the airdrop entirely.
+The Evernode Labs reserve the right to, at anytime and without notice, amend the details of any airdrop, include or exclude people or classes of people, or abandon the airdrop entirely.
 You should participate in the beta because you want to help the Evernode Network succeed, not because you want an airdrop of Evers.

 ## System requirements